taegyunkim/devstack/docs/troubleshoot_general_tips.rst

 See https://github.com/openedx/devstack/issues/1073 for the GitHub issue tracking this bug.

+Update as of 2023-08-03: The issue was moved to https://2u-internal.atlassian.net/browse/TNL-11478, but closed as "Won't Do" due to business priorities.

 CORS error from login_refresh in MFE
 ------------------------------------
 If you see "Access to XMLHttpRequest at 'http://localhost:18000/login_refresh' from origin 'http://localhost:2000' has been blocked by CORS policy: Request header field x-xsrf-token is not allowed by Access-Control-Allow-Headers in preflight response" it usually means you don't have a valid session.